pmem/pmdk/doc/poolset/poolset.5.md

 + *SINGLEHDR*

-+ *NOHDRS*

 If the *SINGLEHDR* option is used, only the first part in each replica contains the pool part internal metadata.
 In that case the effective size of a replica is the sum of sizes of all its part files decreased once by 4096 bytes.

-The *NOHDRS* option can appear only in the remote pool set file, when **librpmem** does not serve as a means of replication for **libpmemobj** pool.
-In that case none of the pool parts contains internal metadata.
-The effective size of such a replica is the sum of sizes of all its part files.

-Options *SINGLEHDR* and *NOHDRS* are mutually exclusive.
-If both are specified in a pool set file, creating or opening the pool will fail with an error.
+Option *SINGLEHDR* is mutually exclusive.
+It is specified in a pool set file, creating or opening the pool will fail with an error.

-When using the *SINGLEHDR* or *NOHDRS* option, one can concatenate more than one Device DAX devices with any internal alignments in one replica.
+When using the *SINGLEHDR* option, one can concatenate more than one Device DAX devices with any internal alignments in one replica.

-The *SINGLEHDR* option concerns only replicas that are local to the pool set file.
-That is if one wants to create a pool set with the *SINGLEHDR* option and with remote replicas, one has to add this option to the local pool set file as well as to every single remote pool set file.

-Using the *SINGLEHDR* and *NOHDRS* options has important implications for data integrity checking and recoverability in case of a pool set damage.
+Using the *SINGLEHDR* option has important implications for data integrity checking and recoverability in case of a pool set damage.
 See _UW(pmempool_sync) API for more information about pool set recovery.